What Our Clients Say

 Potty Training for Puppies

-Our Essentials Course covers all of the secrets to mastering potty training.
+Our training courses cover all of the secrets to mastering potty training.
 We know that in early puppyhood this can be one of the most difficult challenges to overcome.
 Often times it is this training that takes the most time, patience, and understanding.
 Since puppies are not born knowing how to go potty outside, this is not an established behavior when you first bring them home.
 Potty training is a process that can take some dogs days and others months.
 Depending on your dogs size and age, they may need to go out as often as every hour in the very beginning.
 The good news is that it gets much easier as you go!
 With every successful potty break outside you’re one step closer to a potty trained dog.
 Dogs are able to hold it for longer periods of time as they grow making your job much simpler.
 Positive reinforcement plays a huge role in this training.
 The goal with teaching this behavior is consistently rewarding them for going outside.

 Crate Training for Puppies